benton/fog_tracker/README.md

           end
         ).start

-* The resources returned from a query are all Fog::Model objects, but they are "decorated" with some extra methods for your convenience.
-This simplifies the code that consumes the resources, because it does not have to know anything about the tracker.
-Here are the methods added:
+* The resources returned from a query are all Fog::Model objects, but they are "decorated" with some extra methods for fetching the account information, or for fetching more resources.
+This simplifies the code that consumes the query results, because it does not have to know anything about the tracker.
+Here are the methods added by {FogTracker::Extensions::FogModel}:
-  1. To get a Resource's Hash of account information, call its `tracker_account` method _(credentials are removed)_.
+  1. `tracker_account` returns a Hash of the Resource's account information _(:name is added; :credentials are removed)_.
-  2. To query for more resources, you can call `resource.tracker_query(query_string)`, though you cannot yet pass a block to this method.
+  2. `tracker_query(query_string)` queries the tracker for more resources (though you cannot yet pass a block to this method).
-  3. To get a collection of resources from the same account, call `resource.account_resources(collection_name)`.
+  3. `account_resources(collection_query)` returns an Array of resources from the same account.
+(This is essentially shorthand for `tracker.query("account::service::provider::#{collection_query}")`)

 * Any Exceptions that occur in the Tracker's polling threads are rescued and logged.
-If you want to take further action, you can initialize the Tracker with an `:error_callback` Proc, similar to the Account update `:callback` -- except that the `:error_callback` should accept an Exception instead of an Array of Resources.
+If you want to take further action, you can initialize the Tracker with an `:error_callback` Proc.
+This is similar to the Account update `:callback` above, except that the parameter for `:error_callback` should be an Exception instead of an Array of Resources.

 ----------------